 Electromagnetism is responsible for many phenomena encountered in our daily lives.
-While it was first discovered by Hans Christian Ørsted, it was Michael Faraday's breakthrough in 1821 that propelled electromagnetism into modern applications.
+While it was first discovered by Hans Christian Orsted, it was Michael Faraday's breakthrough in 1821 that propelled electromagnetism into modern applications.
 He successfully built two devices to produce electromagnetic rotation, one of which is now known as the homopolar motor.
-He further discovered electromagnetism induction and all these led to the foundation of modern electromagnetic technology, i.e. DC motors and AC generators.
+He further discovered electromagnetic induction and all these led to the foundation of modern electromagnetic technology (i.e. motors and generators).

 |Number of Pax ||15 to 40|

 |Duration ||2.50 hours|